 Bimba Thomas Jr is the Local Coordinator of IFIT’s Middle Belt Brain Trust.

-He has worked on various projects with GIZ, Search For Common Ground, Mercy Corps, and Mennonite Economic Development Associates in Northern Nigeria for the past 9 years.
-Specifically, he worked with Mercy Corps on community reconciliation and joint economic projects amongst divided communities (farmer-pastoralist conflicts) and an inter-religious peace building project in Northern Nigeria empowering religious, community, youth, and women leaders to resolve intra and inter-community conflicts.
-Other projects worked upon include building a community-led peace architecture that involves diverse stakeholders from the communities, business, security, and government with Search for Common Ground.
-Most recently he worked on youth and women-led agro-entrepreneurship, processing, and market systems with Mennonite Economic Development Associates.
+Over the past nine years, he has worked on various projects with GIZ, Search For Common Ground, Mercy Corps, and Mennonite Economic Development Associates in Northern Nigeria.
+Specifically, he worked with Mercy Corps on community reconciliation and joint economic projects amongst divided communities (farmer-pastoralist conflicts) and an inter-religious peacebuilding project in Northern Nigeria empowering the religious, community, youth, and women leaders to resolve intra- and inter-community conflicts.
+With Search for Common Ground, he worked on building a community-led peace architecture that involves diverse stakeholders from communities, businesses, security, and government.
+Most recently, with Mennonite Economic Development Associates, he worked on youth and women-led agro-entrepreneurship, processing, and market systems.

-As an entrepreneur at heart, he has an interest in entrepreneurs as peacebuilders.
+An entrepreneur at heart, Thomas has an interest in entrepreneurs as peacebuilders.
 He has experience working in the private sector setting up an agro-processing business.
-He has a passion for problem solving and entrepreneurship.
 In his spare time, he works on the Irish potato value chain by growing, processing and improving the Irish potatoes market system in Nigeria.

-He has a bachelor’s degree in Peace Studies and Conflict Resolution from Manchester University.
+Thomas has a Bachelor’s degree in Peace Studies and Conflict Resolution from Manchester University.